Aviation Access Forum (AAF)

 - Review of Airline Two Wheelchair Policies

-The AAF last met on 1 May 2018 and discussed the following issues:
+The AAF last met on 13 November 2019 and discussed the following:

-- an update on the status of the Senate Inquiry into the need for the regulation of mobility scooters and the status of the Standards Australia blue label proposal: proposing a new standard to specify requirements for the designation of powered wheelchairs for use on public transport
+- A discussion on the outcomes of the Senate inquiry into regulation requirements for mobility scooters and the finalised Standards Australia Technical Specification that specifies requirements for the designation of powered wheelchairs, including mobility scooters, for use on public transport;

 A more detailed summary of the meeting is available in the Summary Record of Outcomes below.